lucasbandeira/validpass/README.md

-# validpass project
+# Validpass project

 This project uses Quarkus.

 This project aims to validate a password input.
+The output it's a boolean that validates the password with the following rules:

+Nine or more characters
+- At least 1 digit
+- At least 1 lowercase letter
+- At least 1 capital letter
+- At least 1 special character (!@#$%^&*()-+)
+- Do not have duplicates characters

 Ex:
 ```